 - Thermal effects in the amplifier crystal, such as thermal lensing, are much weaker than in a laser amplifier, since there is only a small amount of heating due to weak parasitic absorption.
 This together with the very high quantum efficiency allows for scaling to very high energy and peak power levels, and also to a high beam quality of the amplified pulses.

-- Sometimes the generated idler wave can also be used.
+- The generated idler wave can sometimes also be used.

-- As the parametric gain occurs only within the duration of the pump pulse, one avoids the problems of power losses by amplified spontaneous emission in high-gain laser amplifiers and can easily generate high-energy pulses with very high intensity contrast, i.e. with a very low level of power before the actual pulse.
+- As the parametric gain occurs only within the duration of the pump pulse, one avoids the problems of power losses by amplified spontaneous emission in high-gain laser amplifiers.
+Also, one can easily generate high-energy pulses with very high intensity contrast, i.e. with a very low level of power before the actual pulse.

 On the other hand, disadvantages of the OPCPA concept (compared with classical CPA with laser amplifiers) are